Anatomy of a nation-state grade attack

 Maturing your security posture to meet the threat of nation-state grade cyberattacks

 The good news is that nation-state grade cyberattacks can be detected and responded to quickly enough to limit their impact and devastation.

 If the attacker is targeting your industry, but not your company specifically, you can elevate the level of protection by applying known cybersecurity hygiene measures such as:

 - Keeping up with known vulnerabilities and applying timely patching and software updates

 - Applying detection and prevention techniques.

 If a nation-state targets your company specifically, they will likely tailor their attack in ways that bypass these default cybersecurity practices.
 Preventing such attacks requires experienced security specialists in the field of tackling targeted nation-state grade attacks, a craft that relies on the ability to see the organization from the attacker’s perspective, including HR and third party supply chain avenues.

 Your company might be at risk of being specifically targeted for several reasons.
-For example, if your company is contemplating an M&A, or investing in R&D, or expanding into a new market, or holding data that might be of specific interest to a nation-state attacker and more.
+For example, if your company is contemplating a merger & acquisition, or investing in R&D, or expanding into a new market, or holding data that might be of specific interest to a nation-state attacker, and more.

 It is highly recommended to apply nation-state grade methodologies while planning your strategies to ensure your organization’s cyber readiness to handle today’s threat landscape and limit the impact that such attacks could have.

 For additional information or to schedule a consultation with an advisor please contact us.